2202

 When considering an investment in Datadog, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 There are several reasons why we think Datadog is a great business.
-While we'd expect growth rates to moderate from here, its .
-Additionally, its customers are increasing their spending quite quickly, suggesting they love the product, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+While we'd expect growth rates to moderate from here, its revenue growth has been exceptional over the last three years.
+And while its existing customers have been reducing their spending, which is a bit concerning, the good news is its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+On top of that, its efficient customer acquisition hints at the potential for strong profitability.

-Wall Street analysts covering the company had a one-year price target of $131.78 per share right before these results (compared to the current share price of $115.50), implying they saw upside in buying Datadog in the short term.
+Wall Street analysts covering the company had a one-year price target of $148.19 right before these results (compared to the current share price of $113.40).